silvino00/TutorialDesign/README.md

 Let's take a look at different ways of tackling this, from worst to best, and see what we can learn from them.

 #### **No tutorial**
+This is the worst kind of tutorial.
+Due to some years ago phisycal distribution was the only way of distribution, companies took advantage of it introducing a paper manual where all the controls, mechanics and information of the game were explained.
+By using this strategy they didn't have to introduce a tutorial in the game itself, players oly had to read the instruction manual.

+Nowadays, due to digital distribution is becoming more and more comon this strategy can not be done, so lots of companies decide not to introduce a tutorial and let the players discover how the game works by themselves.
+In some cases this can work, but in many others players can´t understand some specific aspects of the game, which can affect their experience playing it.

+A good example is Darksiders 2, because like any game with a loot system, has lots of statistics that define the player character.
+Some are staples of the genre and pretty easy to understand (health, strength, defence), but there is one particular stat (Arcane) that has no obvious meaning, which makes it a little bit more difficult to understand and consequently affect the game experience.

 You can use the [editor on GitHub](https://github.com/silvino00/TutorialDesign/edit/master/README.md) to maintain and preview the content for your website in Markdown files.